dan-fritchman/Thesis/content.md

 m.i1.c = m.c
 ```

-This also works without the parent-module `Signals`:
+Instances of Hdl21 Modules provide by-name dot-access to their port objects.
+This allows for connect-by-assignment without creating parent-module `Signals`:

 ```python
 # Create a module